bibleexchange/courses/book-of-romans/001_doctrinal/702_law-holy-just-good.md

 Paul personifies sin and in so doing abstracts sin from the person.
 The sword of the spirit is cutting a discerning division so that we might see we can be free from sin!
 If sin is characterized as a fiend waiting to pounce and take advantage of someone, then that someone can given the right situation, deny that sin.
 The murderer is within the sinner.
 But, if sin is merely the automatic reactions of nature, how can righteous judgment be made?

 What was the opportunity that sin took advantage of?
 The law defines the sinner as DEAD in his sins.
-Being DEAD, the rebellion of sin takes advantage to work more death ... "wrought in me all manner of concupiscence."
+Being DEAD, the rebellion of sin takes advantage to work more death &hellip; "wrought in me all manner of concupiscence."

 ### For without the law sin was dead.

 The Law is like a plumb-line: It shows where and what we are in the sight of God.
 It is intended to awaken the sinner to his need for Christ.
 The Law then becomes the conductor to Christ in order that we may be justified by faith.

 #### 9 For I was alive without the law once: but when the commandment came, sin revived, and I died.

 The law reveals the power of sin.
 Under the law, a man becomes condemned to death because of sin.

 Romans 7:5 describes the state of a Jew as in the flesh serving sin which considered as being under law -- cursed.

 Deuteronomy 27:26; 28:15; Ps 119:21; Jer 11:3; Ga 3:10
 - The curses were proclaimed principally to secure obedience to the commandments.
 - The curses were never meant to destroy the individual but produce repentance.